Writing difficult emails is a skill worth developing.

 I know these are rules about writing difficult emails, but never forget that you have another tool at your disposal.
 You can always pick up the phone and make a call.
 And sometimes that's the best move.

 I once said something that clearly touched a nerve.
 I felt bad because it was clearly not my intention, but I had hurt someone's feelings.
 I just knew it.

 So I wrote an apology.
 Trying to make it clear I had no intention of hurting them, but also acknowledging that my intention was secondary to their actual feelings.

 Then I did the thing they didn't expect.
 I called them.

 “Hey, I just emailed you an apology.
 I realized that I must have hurt you by my words and that was the last thing I ever wanted to do.
-But I understand I still may have done it and I wanted to apologize.”
+But I understand I still did it and I wanted to apologize.”